tywalch/electrodb/README.md

 	sk: '$mallstores#mid_mallvalue#bid_buildingvalue#uid_unitvalue'
 }
 ```
-### Facet Templates
+### Composite Attribute Templates
-In a Facet Template, you provide a formatted template for ElectroDB to use when making keys.
-Facet Templates allow for potential ElectroDB adoption on already established tables and records.
+In a Composite Attribute Template, you provide a formatted template for ElectroDB to use when making keys.
+Composite Attribute Templates allow for potential ElectroDB adoption on already established tables and records.

 Attributes are identified by a prefixed colon and the attributes name.
 For example, the syntax `:storeId`  will matches `storeId` attribute in the `model`.